-Most times, folks play mini golf just for the fun of it.
+Most times, people play mini-golf just for the fun of it

 Amateur trophies, mild competition, and zero professionalism.